Gunman shoots elderly Elkton couple in Delaware veterans cemetery

 Then at approximately 12:08 p.m., some two hours after the shootings had occurred, an exchange of gunfire took place between the gunman, who was in a wooded area near Brennan Boulevard, and police officers in and near the cemetery, according to DSP officials, who further reported that law enforcement officers were not wounded or injured during the volley of shots.

-Finally, at approximately 4 p.m., about six hours after the elderly Elkton couple had been shot, law enforcement officers were able to enter the wooded area near the cemetery - where they found the dead gunman, police reported.
+Finally, at approximately 4 p.m., about six hours after the elderly Elkton couple had been shot, law enforcement officers were able to enter the wooded area near the cemetery — where they found the dead gunman, now identified as Francis, police reported.

-"It is undetermined at this time if the (gunman's) gunshot wound was self-inflicted or as a result of the earlier exchange of gunfire," a DSP spokesperson said, before also referring to the deceased Elkton woman and reporting, "The Delaware Division of Forensic Science will perform autopsies to determine the cause and manner of the deaths."
+“It is undetermined at this time if the (gunman’s) gunshot wound was self-inflicted or as a result of the earlier exchange of gunfire,” a DSP spokesperson said, adding, “The Delaware Division of Forensic Science will perform autopsies to determine the cause and manner of the deaths.”

 After the gunman was found dead, DSP officials declared that the scene was secure and that there was no longer a threat to public safety, police said.
 As a result, police added, the evacuees were permitted to return to their homes and the nearby roads were reopened.